VMGWARE/js-validator/README.md

 - **Documentation**: Comprehensive documentation for ease of use.
 - **TypeScript Support**: Provides type safety for TypeScript applications.
   - Should be noted that it is still in development.
 So issues may arise.
+- **Lightweight**: Small library size with no external dependencies.
+- **Open Source**: MIT License allows for wide usage and modification.

 ## Installation